exercism/python/docs/TESTS.md

 =============== 4 passed in 0.15s ===============
 ```

-When a test fails it allows you to look at variables and how your code responds.
-If you want to learn how to really use `PDB` module, have a look at the [Python Docs](https://docs.python.org/3/library/pdb.html#module-pdb) or [this](https://realpython.com/python-debugging-pdb/) Real Python article.
+When a test fails, `PDB` allows you to look at variables and how your code responds.
+If you want to learn how to use the `PDB` module, have a look at the [Python Docs](https://docs.python.org/3/library/pdb.html#module-pdb) or [this](https://realpython.com/python-debugging-pdb/) Real Python article.

 ## Extending your IDE